-2. Single-family dwelling units on a minimum of two (2) acres for exclusive use by the farm family or employees.
+2. Single-family dwelling units on a minimum of three (3) acres for exclusive use by the farm family or employees.
 (Site size subject to utility service requirements.)

-3. Residential design manufactured homes.
+3. Residential design manufactured homes and earth sheltered homes incidental to general farm operations.

 4. Manufactured homes incidental to general farm operations on the same tract or parcel with the principal dwelling provided the manufactured home is used exclusively by the farm family or employees, and provided that, in the case where individual wells and/or septic systems are used, spacing is in accordance with all applicable sanitary regulations.